ApplETS/Notre-Dame/assets/markdown/broken_elevator_en.md

 - Contact Security at extension 55 (internal phone system).
 - Stay on site until help arrives.
 Continue to reassure people.

-**If a person's condition worsens, inform Security.
+**If a person’s condition worsens, inform Security.
 If you can’t reach Security, dial 911.**